-Named for Joy Adamson's famous lioness, Elsa's Kopje reflects her “Born Free" legacy and era.
-Meru National Park is wild, remote and wonderfully uncrowded.
-Situated in a very scenic part of Kenya – just 10 km north of the equator, between Mt Kenya and the Nyambeni Mountains, its landscape is incredibly diverse, ranging from open plains to dense thickets and wooded grasslands – which also attracts a surprising variety of game.
+Named for Joy Adamson's famous lioness, Elsa's Kopje in Meru National Park reflects Joy's "Born Free" legacy and era.
+The park is wild, remote and wonderfully uncrowded.
+Situated in a very scenic part of Kenya, just 10 km north of the equator, between Mount Kenya and the Nyambeni Mountains, its landscape is incredibly diverse, ranging from open plains to dense thickets and wooded grasslands, which also attracts a surprising variety of game.

-Overlooking George Adamson's original campsite, Elsa's Kopje offers 3 en-suite Honeymoon Cottages (clearly a romantic safari destination!), 6 en-suite cottage suites, a family cottage with 2 en-suite bedrooms and a shared living area and a separate private house, also with 2 en-suite bedrooms and a shared living room, but also with its own private garden and swimming pool.
+Overlooking George Adamson's original campsite, Elsa's Kopje offers 3 en-suite Honeymoon Cottages (clearly a romantic safari destination!), 6 en-suite cottage suites, a family cottage with 2 en-suite bedrooms and a shared living area.
+The separate private house has 2 en-suite bedrooms and a shared living room, its own private garden and swimming pool.

-Meru is one of the most untouched, uncrowded and almost unknown safari destinations in Kenya – perfect if you prefer a more peaceful, unhurried, safari experience away from the masses.
+Meru is one of the most untouched, uncrowded and unknown safari destinations in Kenya; perfect if you prefer a more peaceful, unhurried, safari experience away from the masses.

 The community trust works closely with the local community, supporting the schools with educational materials, building community infrastructure, supporting local farmers and raising future generations of 'wildlife warriors' with its conservational education scholarships.